seaweediman/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `HR Manager` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add a candidate**
+<u>**Use case: Add a candidate**</u>

 **MSS**

-1. User inputs the command to add a new candidate, with the initial details of the new candidate
+1. User requests to add a new candidate, with the initial details of the new candidate.
-2. User can see the added candidate
+2. User can see the added candidate.

    Use case ends.

 **Extensions**

+* 1a.
+The format when adding a candidate is incorrect.

+    * 3a1.
+AddressBook shows an error message.

+      Use case ends.

-**Use case: List all candidate**
+<u>**Use case: List all candidate**</u>

 **MSS**

 1. User requests to list all candidates
-2. HR manager shows a list of all candidates
+2. HR Manager shows a list of all candidates

    User case ends.

 **Extensions**

+* 2a.
+The list of candidates is empty.
+    * 2a1.
+HR Manager shows that list is empty.

+      Use case ends.

-**Use case: View a candidate**
+<u>**Use case: View a candidate**</u>

 **MSS**

-1. User inputs view and an index for candidate
+1. User requests to list candidates.
+2. HR Manager shows a list of candidates.
+3. User requests to view details of a specific candidate.
-2. HR Manager displays the relevant information for that specific candidate
+4. HR Manager displays the relevant information for that specific candidate.

-   User case ends.
+   Use case ends.

 **Extensions**

+* 2a.
+The list of candidates is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+HR Manager shows an error message.

+      Use case resumes at step 2.

-**Use case: Delete a candidate**
+<u>**Use case: Delete a candidate**</u>

 **MSS**

-1. User inputs delete and an index for candidate
+1. User requests to list candidates.
+2. HR Manager shows a list of candidates.
+3. User requests to delete a specific candidate.
-2. HR Manager deletes the corresponding candidate and displays result
+4. HR Manager deletes the corresponding candidate and displays result.

    Use case ends

 **Extensions**

-[Sample use case] **Use case: Delete a person**

-**MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person

-    Use case ends.

-**Extensions**

 * 2a.
-The list is empty.
+The list of candidates is empty.

   Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+HR Manager shows an error message.

       Use case resumes at step 2.

 ### Non-Functional Requirements